 - 4 large tomatoes chopped fine or 1 can of chopped tomatoes

 Heat the cooking oil in a deep pan (on medium heat).
 When hot, add the cumin seeds.
 Fry till the spluttering stops.

 Add the onions and fry (stirring often) till they begin to turn pale golden in color.

 Now add the ginger and garlic pastes and fry for a minute.

-Add the tomatoes and fry for 2-3 minutes, stirring often.
+Add the tomatoes and fry for two to three minutes, stirring often.

 Now add the lentils to the pot.
-Stir well and add 3 cups of water.
-If you are using a pressure cooker, this is the time to put on the lid and cook till you have heard 3 whistles.
-The daal/ lentils should be done by now.
+Stir well and add three cups of water.
+If you are using a pressure cooker, this is the time to put on the lid and cook until you have heard three whistles.
+The daal/lentils should be done by now.
 Turn off the heat and allow the steam to release and open the pressure cooker.

-If you are using a pot to cook the Daal Gosht, you need to let the daal/ lentils come to a boil after adding the water and then simmer, cover the pot and cook till the daal/ lentils is soft.
-The end consistency of this dish needs to be like thick porridge so keep checking to see if you need to add more water.
-Add hot water as required, to maintain the right consistency, till the daal/ lentils is cooked.
+If you are using a pot to cook the Daal Gosht, you need to let the daal/lentils come to a boil after adding the water and then simmer, cover the pot, and cook until the daal/lentils are soft.
+The end consistency of this dish needs to be like thick porridge, so keep checking to see if you need to add more water.
+Add hot water as required to maintain the right consistency until the daal/lentils are cooked.

 Serve with plain boiled rice and a vegetable side dish.